gabrielglbh/gabrielglbh/README.md

 ## 💼 Useful projects that maybe helped me get a job

 - *[Mars Rover Mission](https://github.com/gabrielglbh/Mars-Rover-Mission)*: simulation of the Mars Rover mission on a MxN grid with random obstacles.
-Built using Flutter, Bloc and Clean Architecture and advanced unit testing.
+Built using **Flutter**, Bloc and Clean Architecture and advanced unit testing.
 - *[ImgurUploader](https://github.com/gabrielglbh/ImgurUploader)*: image manager to retrieve and update images from imgur.
-Built using Jetpack Compose, Hilt, Coroutines, Clean Architecture (DDD) and advanced unit and integration testing.
+Built using **Android Jetpack Compose**, Hilt, Coroutines, Clean Architecture (DDD) and advanced unit and integration testing.
 - *[Route Mapper](https://github.com/gabrielglbh/Route-Mapper)*: simulation of a route calculation process for taxis.
-Built with Android Jetpack Compose.
+Built with **Android Jetpack Compose**.
 Documentation in the README.

 ## 👷 Personal Projects